inducer/pytato/doc/design.rst

     strided slice, roll) are identified as potential candidates for being captured in their own high-level node vs. as an :class:`~pytato.array.IndexLambda`.

-    Operations that *can* be expressed as :class:`~pytato.array.IndexLambda` without loss of information, *should* be expressed that way.
+    Operations that *can* be expressed as :class:`~pytato.IndexLambda` without loss of information, *should* be expressed that way.

--   Every :class:`~pytato.array.Array` instance can be viewed a computation graph, where the :class:`~pytato.array.Array` instances form the nodes of the graph and there is an edge between a node and the array it uses.
-Since :class:`~pytato.array.Array` is an immutable type, the computation computation graphs would belong to the class of Directed Acyclic Graphs (DAGs).
+-   Every :class:`~pytato.Array` instance can be viewed a computation graph, where the :class:`~pytato.Array` instances form the nodes of the graph and there is an edge between a node and the array it uses.
+Since :class:`~pytato.Array` is an immutable type, the computation computation graphs would belong to the class of Directed Acyclic Graphs (DAGs).
 We choose the direction of the edges in the DAG to resemble the one typically seen in a data-flow graph, i.e. the successors of a node are its